TeodorChiaburu/beexplainable/README.md

 - *part_locs.txt* - each body part from each file is mapped to its RLE coordinates; each row starts with the file ID followed by the body part ID followed by the list of RLE coordinates

+### Important Note on the `RLE` Format

+Beware that the `RLE` format used by Label Studio to store segmentation masks is not the same commonly known `RLE` format from the **COCO** dataset.
+The `RLE` numbers in the **COCO** standard are interpreted as pixel counts, while the Label Studio coordinates stand for ...
+Please follow this [issue](https://github.com/heartexlabs/label-studio-converter/issues/95) for further details.